 Part 2/3 in our series to help businesses become more successful through creative tactics, collaboration, planning and networking

-With many companies, after starting a business and the honeymoon period is over, there comes a time when some serious effort needs to go in to knowing how you're going to generate new business.
-Should you always go it alone, or is there a better way to generate new buisiness?
+With many companies, after starting the business and when the honeymoon period is over, there comes a time when some serious effort needs to go into knowing how you're going to generate new business.
+Should you always go it alone, or is there a better way to generate new business?

 Learning what B2B marketing tactics work and what doesn’t